joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 ![Curvy triangle.](/img/BrokenSticks3.png)

 The three areas trapped between the hyperbolas and the outer triangle must have equal areas.
-The right-most and lowest regions are obviously simple translations of each other.
+The right-most and lowest regions are obviously reflections of each other.
 The upper-left and rightmost regions are not, but they have the same width (in the $x$ dimension) at every value of $y$ (namely $1/(2y) - 1/2$), and therefore, by the ever-useful [Cavalieri's Principle](https://en.wikipedia.org/wiki/Cavalieri%27s_principle), have the same area.

 So it will suffice to find the area of one of them, and we will focus on the upper left.
 That hyperbola (which has the equation $(1-x)y = 1/2$) is just the ordinary $xy=1$, except scaled linearly by a factor of $1/\sqrt{2}$, mirrored about the $y$ axis, and shifted to the right by $1$.
 Thus the area in question is half of the area of the geometrically similar region in the hyperbola $xy=1$.